OpolotDaniel/OpolotDaniel.github.io/README.md

 # Research

 ## Job Market Paper -- Contagion, network cohesion and long run stability in evolutionary games
 This paper studies how the network structure affects the long-run equilibria emerging in coordination games when agents are myopic best responders.
 Our analysis builds-on the properties of the process of contagion.
-We demonstrate that when contagion is feasible, the network diameter, a measure of the cohesiveness of the whole network, determines the uniqueness of long-run equilibria.
+We demonstrate that when contagion is feasible, the network diameter, a measure of the cohesiveness of the network, determines the uniqueness of long-run equilibria.
 The maximum group cohesion is one of the network measures that determines the feasibility of contagion.
-We show that for cyclic networks where each player has the same number of neighbours, there exists a threshold network diameter above which strategies in the smallest iterated p-best response set, for p equal to the maximum group cohesion, are uniquely stochastically stable.
-We discuss how these results can be extended to evolutionary dynamics in arbitrary networks using different network measures that determine the feasibility of contagion.
+We show that for regular cyclic networks, there exists a threshold network diameter above which strategies in the smallest iterated p-best response set, for p equal to the maximum group cohesion, are uniquely stochastically stable.
+We discuss how these results can be extended to evolutionary dynamics on arbitrary networks using different network measures that determine the feasibility of contagion.

 [Paper]({{ site.url }}/papers/Contagion_Cohesion_Evolution.pdf)